Australian Fashion Week Puts Mid-Size Bodies Front & Centre

 Size inclusivity in Australian fashion is closer than it's ever been.
 With more brands expanding their size ranges and a host of curvier models achieving mainstream success, it's impossible to ignore the changes we're seeing.
 But the thing with representation is that it can easily edge towards tokenism — and we end up feeling grateful for mere crumbs of diversity lightly peppered through runways, ad pages and campaigns.

 In conversations around size, we tend to focus on plus-size accessibility, which makes sense given that it's a community that has been widely shunned from the fashion world.
-However it's one thing to be more inclusive for those that have been excluded from mainstream fashion, and quite another to cater to the majority of the Australian population, that just so happens to fall into the 'mid-size' category.
+However it's one thing to be more inclusive for those that have been excluded from mainstream fashion, and quite another to cater to the majority of the people, that just so happen to fall into the 'mid-size' category.

 Advertisement